 - Ensuring employees working in hot conditions are accounted for at the end of the work shift.

 - Knowing how to respond to heat related illness.

 - Invoking High Heat and Emergency Response Procedures when required.

 Environmental Health & Safety (EH&S) has administrative responsibility for the campus Heat Illness Prevention Program and will assist departments and supervisors in meeting their requirements under the program upon request.
 Specific EH&S Services and Resources are listed below:

 - UCSB Heat Illness Prevention Program Manual

 - Heat Illness Prevention Training for Employees - Login to the UCSB Learning Center and search for “Heat Illness”

-- Heat Illness Prevention Program Checklist for Supervisors
+- UCSB Heat Illness Prevention Program Compliance Checklist

 - UCSB Campus Heat Illness Prevention Plan